City-of-Helsinki/palvelutarjotin/README.md

 2. Create superuser:

-    - If you run the Kultus API using Docker, first enter the backend container using `docker exec -it kukkuu-backend bash` and run the next command inside the container
+    - If you run the Kultus API using Docker, first enter the backend container using `docker exec -it kultus-backend bash` and run the next command inside the container
     - Run this command from the project root to create superuser:

       ```